-Specifies the output directory in which the scripting language wrapper and interface generator should place generated language-specific files.
-This will be used by SCons to identify the files that will be generated by the swig call, and translated into the swig -outdir option on the command line.
+Specifies the output directory in which SWIG should place generated language-specific files.
+This will be used by SCons to identify the files that will be generated by the SWIG call, and translated into the swig -outdir option on the command line.